-People wishing to work in New Zealand need to obtain a work visa to be able to do so, BEFORE coming to New Zealand.
+People wishing to work in New Zealand need to obtain a work visa before coming to New Zealand.

-There are various other reasons you may be granted a work visa, depending on your circumstances.
-This may include coming to New Zealand with an offer of employment or for another work-related purpose, work after study, a working holiday, or to join your partner.
-There are other types of work visas available for the horticulture or viticulture industries, religious workers, and foreign crew of fishing vessels.
+There are various reasons you may be granted a work visa, depending on your circumstances.
+This may include coming to New Zealand with an offer of employment or for another work-related purpose, work following completion of study, a working holiday, or joining your partner.
+Some other work visas available are for seasonal work in the horticulture and viticulture industries, religious workers, and foreign crew of fishing vessels.
 Certain work visas may provide pathways to residency.
 Note that all visas are subject to generic health and character requirements.

 Each type of work visa has different criteria and application processes.
-The most commonly used work visas are:
+Some of the most common work visas are:

-While you are in New Zealand under this visa, you should not undertake permanent employment unless you apply and obtain an actual work visa.
-For more information on requirements, please click here for the particular working holiday visa scheme from the country you are from.
+While you are in New Zealand under this visa, you should not undertake permanent employment unless you apply and obtain another type of work visa.
+For more information, on requirements, please click here for the particular working holiday visa scheme from the country you are from.

 Talent (Arts, Culture and Sports)